yatharth1706/learning-rust/data_types/readme.md

 which are 32 bits and 64 bits in size, respectively.
 The default type is `f64` because on modern CPUs, it’s roughly the same speed as `f32` but is capable of more precision.
 All floating-point types are signed.

+#### The Boolean Type

+As in most other programming languages, a Boolean type in Rust has two possible
+values: `true` and `false`.
+Booleans are one byte in size.